Dollar stands tall as upbeat U.S. data trims Fed cut bets

 “Though as we know that can change on a dime...the rally doesn’t feel like a euphoric, super-bullish rally, it does feel like climbing the wall of worry.”

-On Friday, the dollar was steady at 109.51 Japanese yen, and if it holds there will post a 0.7% gain for the week and hit its highest weekly close since May 31.
-Overnight trade was light with U.S. desks closed for Thanksgiving.
+On Friday, the dollar drifted lower on the yen and against the Australian and New Zealand dollars, but not much.
+It bought 109.46 yen JPY=, and if it holds there will post a 0.7% gain for the week and hit its highest weekly close since May 31.

-The British pound has been the week’s other main beneficiary, adding half a percentage point as Prime Minister Boris Johnson’s Conservative Party has firmed in opinion polls ahead of the Dec.
-12 election.

 “The market has come to the view that this is Johnson’s election to lose now,” said Chris Weston, head of research at Melbourne brokerage Pepperstone, with expectations he can win with a large margin.